swapUniba/FoodPrintDB-Database-Completion/SuEatableLife Database/SuEatableLife_working_folder (includes colab notebooks)/README.md

 How to use this folder:

-Copy the entire contents of this directory into a folder called "Semantics In Intelligent Information Access" and place the obtained folder in the root of a Google Drive storage, then you will able to use the notebooks.
+Copy the entire content of this directory into a folder called "Semantics In Intelligent Information Access" and place the obtained folder in the root of a Google Drive storage, then you will able to use the notebooks.